 The hallmark of the Monitor Audio brand is usually high-quality treble tones.
 In contrast to the attention paid to the bass in the past few listings, the Bronze 2 has a strong, sharp, and detailed treble tone.
 That’s ideal for classical music especially, but it works well in any genre.
 If you prefer songs and music that contains a lot of the upper end of the spectrum, then the Bronze 2 is good choice,

 The Bronze 2 lacks ports or additional connectivity, but that is increasingly common for larger speakers.
-For playing vinyl, it is speaker wire that is the most important connector.
+With speakers for vinyl, it is speaker wire that is the most important connector.
 You will need to get an amp or receiver to power the set, of course.

 The Diamond 220 from Warfedale is actually a little smaller than the previous couple of speaker sets have been.
 It has a woofer 5.1 inches in diameter and a 1-inch tweeter.
 The Diamond 220 is a passive speaker.
 Despite its small size, an efficient design means that it can fill a medium room with the right amp, which also gives it enough power to put out detailed, high-fidelity sound.